 I think it’s worth mentioning that if you don’t measure out the dry ingredients correctly, you’ll end up with unbalanced dough, which is difficult to correct later on (unless you know exactly what you have and haven’t put in).

 Add butter or oil to the gluten free dough

 To make your gluten free bread softer (and less crumbly) add a tablespoon of unsalted butter, coconut oil, lard or any other type of oil or butter.
-This will help to keep the bread nice and moist for few extra days.

 Use specialist gluten free bread flour